To make somebody do something: How and When to Use in English

 What made him change his mind?
 What caused him to change his mind?

 Still facing difficulties with 'To make somebody do something'?
-Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!
+Improve your English with Gymglish's English lessons - try our online English course for free now and receive a free level assessment!

 What our users say: